plokko/locale-manager/README.md

 ## Installation
-1. Install with composer
+Install with composer

 `composer require plokko/locale-manager`

+Laravel >=5.5 should auto discover and register the required services.

-2. register the provider in your /config/app.php
+If you have laravel <5.5 you need to manually register the provider in your /config/app.php
 ```php
 <?php
 //...